microsoft/playwright/docs/api.md

 ### class: BrowserFetcher

-BrowserFetcher can download and manage different versions of Chromium.
+BrowserFetcher can download and manage different versions of Chromium/Firefox/WebKit.

-BrowserFetcher operates on revision strings that specify a precise version of Chromium, e.g. `"533271"`.
-Revision strings can be obtained from [omahaproxy.appspot.com](http://omahaproxy.appspot.com/).
+BrowserFetcher operates on revision strings that specify a precise version of the browser, e.g. `"533271"`.
+Chromium revision strings can be obtained from [omahaproxy.appspot.com](http://omahaproxy.appspot.com/).

 An example of using BrowserFetcher to download a specific version of Chromium and running Playwright against it: